paddyokore/developer-salary-prediction/README.md

 These objectives will be achieved through the following specific objectives:

 - To select the most important features in the dataset to be used in Salary prediction.
-- To describe how features such as Proffessional experience and Education level affect Annual compensation.
+- To describe how features such as Professional experience and Education level affect Annual compensation.
 - To build multiple regression models and identify the most suitable model to be used in the prediction.
-- To deploy the model using streamlit as an online dashboard.
+- To deploy the model using Streamlit as an online dashboard.

 ## Success Metrics